 The European Parliament have taken a transformative step toward protecting our environment this week by voting to ban single-use plastics by 2021.
 BBC News reported the landslide vote passed 571-53.

 The global push to move to a circular economy is an important and necessary step forward in planning a sustainable future on our planet.
 Take 3’s mission identifies this need and promotes a circular economy.
-We recognise the need to defer from the traditional and wasteful ‘linear’ economy to a circular model where technical resources are valued for their ongoing contribution and recycled indefinitely and biological nutrients are returned safely to become soil.
+We recognise the need to defer from the traditional and wasteful ‘linear’ economy to a circular model where technical resources are valued for their ongoing contribution and recycled indefinitely, while biological nutrients are put back into the land to boost soil quality.

 Feature image Seahorse Copyright Justin Hofman @justinhofman